-All new Chevy Sonics have small footprints and tidy proportions.
-We favor the design of the hatchback, which reminds us of classy-yet-practical European models, featuring hidden rear door handles in the black areas of the C-pillars that make the Sonic hatchback appear more like a 2-door.
-For traditionalists, the sedan benefits from a large trunk.
-Both versions benefit from a new face that makes the Sonic appear wider and better integrates the headlight housings.
+All 2018 Chevy Sonics have small footprints and tidy proportions.
+We favor the design of the hatchback, which reminds us of classy-yet-practical European models, featuring hidden rear-door handles in the black areas of the C-pillars that make the Sonic hatchback appear more like a 2-door.
+For traditionalists, the sedan offers a large trunk.
+Both versions benefit from an attractive face that makes the Sonic appear wider and better integrates the headlight housings.
 The RS package, standard on hatchbacks and available on sedans, features a unique body kit and rocker moldings, rear spoiler and other sporty bits.

 BIG SAFETY FEATURES